The Role of Criticism and Praise in Child Development

 Excessive praise can lead to a sense of entitlement in children, making them believe they deserve rewards without effort or improvement.
 This mindset can hinder their ability to deal with challenges and setbacks, as they expect constant positive reinforcement.
 It’s important to praise in a way that encourages effort and perseverance, rather than just outcomes.

-Criticism can be used positively when it is constructive and focuses on behaviors rather than the child’s character.
+Criticism can be used positively when it is constructive and focuses on behaviours rather than the child’s character.
 This approach helps children understand what they can improve without feeling their self-worth is under attack.
 Constructive criticism, when balanced with praise, can motivate children to learn and grow.

 Criticism can negatively impact a child’s self-esteem by making them feel inadequate or unworthy.
 When criticism is harsh or constant, it can lead to a child developing a negative self-image.
 This can hinder their willingness to try new things or take risks due to fear of failure.